 - 3.26 The first question the CMA will consider is whether one of the firms would have exited the market absent the Merger. - 3.27 The CMA is likely to be mindful that if a firm has entered administration, although the financial position of the firm would be serious, being in administration may not be sufficient to demonstrate that exit is inevitable or likely. - 3.28 Where a firm may be exiting because of financial failure, consideration is given both to whether the firm is unable to meet its financial obligations in the near future and to whether it is unable to restructure itself successfully.
-In practice, the CMA will carefully examine the firm's profitability over time, cash flows and its balance sheet in order to determine the profile of assets and liabilities.
-It will also consider the action the management has taken to address the firm's position and will review contemporaneous internal documents such as board minutes, management accounts and strategic plans.
-The CMA will also typically request and consider contemporaneous analysis provided by external legal, financial and insolvency advisers, as well as external auditors, in relation to the position of the company.
-The CMA may also request evidence from the company's debt or equity providers, such as the banks that provide its financial facilities.
-If the firm is part of a larger corporate group, the CMA will also consider the parent company's ability to provide continued financial support.
+In practice, the CMA will carefully examine the firm's profitability over time, its cash flows and its balance sheet in order to determine the profile of assets and liabilities.
+69 It may consider the action the management has taken to address the firm's position and will review contemporaneous internal documents such as board minutes, management accounts and strategic plans.
+70 The CMA will also typically request and consider contemporaneous analysis provided by external legal, financial and insolvency advisers, as well as external auditors, in relation to the position of the company.
+71 The CMA may also request evidence from the company's debt or equity providers, such as the banks that provide its financial facilities.
+If the firm is part of a larger

-&lt;sup>64 For example, in Poundland Group plc/99p stores Limited, the CMA rejected the exiting firm scenario after an in-depth Phase 2 investigation and following a detailed assessment of the financial and operational performance of the target 99p.
+69 For example, in Poundland Group plc/99p stores Limited, the CMA rejected the exiting firm scenario after an in-depth Phase 2 investigation and following a detailed assessment of the financial and operational performance of the target 99p.
 The CMA's review of Chemring Group plc/Wallop Defence Systems Limited also contained detailed assessment of Wallop's profitability and balance sheet.